Russell Howard

-Russell Joseph Howard (born 23 March 1980) is an English comedian, television presenter, radio presenter and actor.
+Russell Howard (born 23 March 1980) is an English comedian, television presenter, radio presenter and actor.
 He has hosted his own television shows, Russell Howard's Good News and The Russell Howard Hour, and appeared on the topical panel TV show Mock the Week.
 He won "Best Compère" at the 2006 Chortle Awards and was nominated for an Edinburgh Comedy Award for his 2006 Edinburgh Festival Fringe show.
 Howard has cited comedians Lee Evans, Richard Pryor, and Frank Skinner as influences.

 Early life

 Howard was born in Bath, Somerset, and raised in nearby Radstock, Somerset.
 His parents are Dave and Ninette Howard.
 He has two younger siblings, twins Kerry and Daniel (born 1982).
 Daniel has epilepsy, to which Howard sometimes refers during his act.

-Howard attended Hanham High School, Perins School in New Alresford and Alton College.
+Howard attended Bedford Modern School, Hanham High School, Perins School in New Alresford and Alton College.
 He later studied economics at the University of the West of England.

 Career

 TV and radio work

 In 2004, he was commissioned by BBC Radio 1 to write, sing and perform on the comedy series The Milk Run.
 Howard has also appeared on the shows Banter (hosted by Andrew Collins) and Political Animal for BBC Radio 4.

 Until 2010, Howard was a regular panelist on Mock the Week.
-He has also appeared on 8 Out of 10 Cats, Would I Lie to You?, Live at the Apollo, The Secret Policeman's Ball 2008, Law of the Playground and Never Mind the Buzzcocks (Series 18, Episode 2 and Series 20, Episode 4).
+He has also appeared on 8 Out of 10 Cats, Would I Lie to You?, Live at the Apollo, The Secret Policeman's Ball 2008, Law of the Playground and Never Mind the Buzzcocks (Series 18, Episode 2; Series 20, Episode 4; Series 27, Episode 2; Series 30, Episode 1).

 Howard frequently worked with other members of the Chocolate Milk Gang, a group of comedians who often collaborated and performed with one another, including Daniel Kitson, John Oliver, David O'Doherty, and Alun Cochrane.
 Howard shares Oliver's adoration of Liverpool F.C.

 He was one of several comedians picked as the best comedy talent from the 2005 Edinburgh Festival Fringe that recorded 10–15-minute spots for the "Edinburgh and Beyond" show which was aired on Paramount Comedy 1 in the autumn of 2006.
 The show was filmed at the Bloomsbury Theatre.
 From 2009, he took over as compère of this show from Al Murray.